-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 37 Suggested frequency of testing 38 Notes Basis for compliance assessment synchronised. (c) Verification of database registered protection settings to occur in conjunction with injection testing.
-Every 5 years As above Asynchronous Operation of Synchronous Generating Units / Protection to Trip Plant for Unstable Operation (as required under S5.2.5.10 in versions 1-6949 of the Rules, the initial Code, and all amended versions of the Code) 61 Method 1 (of 1): (a) Routine testing and/or calibration of relevant subsystems including protection system testing by secondary injection; and As appropriate to the technology of the relevant sub-system At least every 5 years and after plant change That all protection relays operate satisfactorily and to within design tolerance of setting value.
-Code (b) Assessment of protection system performance in the event of protection system operation or of asynchronous On every event That protection system is operated in accordance with design and the Performance Standard.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 15 Suggested frequency of testing 16 Notes Basis for compliance assessment Asynchronous Operation of Synchronous Generating Units / Protection to Trip Plant for Unstable Operation (as required under S5.2.5.10 in versions 1-3049 of the Rules, the initial Code, and all amended versions of the Method 1(of 1): (a) Routine testing and/or calibration of relevant subsystems including protection system testing by secondary injection; and As appropriate to the technology of the relevant sub-system That all protection relays operate satisfactorily and to within design tolerance of setting value.
+Code) 39 (b) Assessment of protection system performance in the event of protection system operation or of asynchronous operation.
+On every event That protection system is operated in accordance with design and the Performance Standard.
+Frequency Control / Frequency Responsiveness and/or Governor Stability and Governor System Method 1 (of 4): Monitor in-service performance using high speed frequency data After every major frequency excursion Appropriate to use where high speed monitors are available and models have been Consistency of operation with plant models used to establish initial compliance if the models (as required under: S5.2.5.11 in versions 1-30-49 of the Rules; S5.2.5.11 and S5.2.6.4 in the initial Code, and all amended versions of the Code used in establishing compliance or when plant has no capability of responding to frequency deviations are available; OR consistency with past performance only if the models are not available